 And you can sum total sales for Texas ("TX") with this formula:

-Note: Don't be confused by the double-negative.
-This is a common trick used in more advanced Excel formulas to coerce TRUE and FALSE values into 1's and 0's.
-See more below...
+Note: The double-negative is a common trick used in more advanced Excel formulas to coerce TRUE and FALSE values into 1's and 0's.

 For the sum example above, here is a virtual representation of the two arrays as first processed by SUMPRODUCT:

 Each array has 5 items.
-The first array contains the TRUE / FALSE values that result from the expression A2:A6="TX", and the second array is the contents of B2:B6.
-Each item in the first array will be multiplied by the corresponding item in the second array.
-However, in the current state, the result of SUMPRODUCT will be zero because the TRUE and FALSE values will be treated as zero.
-We need the items in array1 to be numeric — they need to be "coerced" into ones and zeros.
-This is where the double-negative comes in.
+Array1 contains the TRUE / FALSE values that result from the expression A2:A6="TX", and array2 contains the values in B2:B6.
+Each item array1 will be multiplied by the corresponding item in the array.2 However, in the current state, the result will be zero because the TRUE and FALSE values in array1 will be evaluated as zero.
+We need the items in array1 to be numeric, and this is where the double-negative is useful.